 But some of us are more interested in tiny.
 One aspect of this legislation that hasn’t gotten as much attention is the new minimum size allowed.
 Previous regulations governing the minimum size of rooms meant that the smallest you could legally build a house was between 400-600 sq ft, depending on interpretation.
-This new legislation drops that to a minimum of 150 sq ft.
+This new legislation drops that to a minimum of 150 sq ft for an ADU.
 That’s a Tiny House!
 A legal, rentable Tiny House.

-If you are one of the people willing to let go of the wheels, that one aspect of the Tiny House as it has come to be known, you can now rejoice in how much more realistic and legal and likely and doable they have just become thanks to this awesome new law.
+If you are one of the people willing to let go of that one aspect of Tiny Houses as they have come to be known – the wheels – you can rejoice in how much more realistic and legal and likely and doable they have just become thanks to this awesome new law.